Who Can We Assist:

 - Close-out and Voucher Processing

-Veterans Financial Assistance is as outlined below and both are INCOME and NEED based.
+Veterans Financial Assistance is as outlined below and both are INCOME and NEEDS based.
 Financial Assistance is not designed to be ongoing financial support over any considerable time.

 Emergency Veterans Assistance (EVA) is for applicants with an income source who experience an emergency beyond their control which leads to a sudden loss of income resulting in their inability to pay for their basic needs.
 EVA is One-Time assistance meant to get applicant through a qualified emergency and eligibility is based on income and need.
 Assistance amount is currently based on 200% Department of Health and Human Services (HHS) Poverty Guidelines.